deckhouse/deckhouse/candi/cloud-providers/aws/docs/ENVIRONMENT.md

 > Make sure that you have access to the desired regions.
 Select the desired region from the dropdown list in the upper right corner.
 >
-> If there is a switch to the selected region, then there is access to the region..
+> If there is a switch to the selected region, then there is access to the region.
 >
 > If there is no access to the region, then you will receive the following message (may differ):
 >